 In spite of the fact these symptoms can improve with food, they have little to do with our biological need for nutrients or energy.
-What you are about to learn is that these symptoms are due to an abnormal buildup of stomach acid due to poor functioning of your stomach and intestinal tract.
+You are about to learn that these symptoms are due to an abnormal buildup of stomach acid due to poor stomach and intestinal tract functioning.

 How Does the Intestinal Tract Normally Function

-Throughout the day we constantly produce stomach acid.
+Throughout the day, we constantly produce stomach acid.
 We produce even more when we eat a meal.
-Stomach acid is required to assist in digesting food, killing potentially harmful bacterial and is also helpful in activating various digestive enzymes.
+Stomach acid is required to assist in digesting food, killing potentially harmful bacteria, and is also helpful in activating various digestive enzymes.

-Think of your intestinal tract as a conveyor belt that constantly pushes our intestinal contents forward throughout the day.
-Our esophagus pushes food into the stomach, the stomach pushes stomach acid and partially digested food into the small intestine, the small intestine absorbs ours nutrients and pushes the non-absorbable material (fiber) into the colon and the colon pushes material to the rectum.
+Think of your intestinal tract as a conveyor belt that constantly pushes your intestinal contents forward throughout the day.
+Our esophagus pushes food into the stomach, the stomach pushes stomach acid and partially digested food into the small intestine, the small intestine absorbs nutrients and pushes the non-absorbable material (fiber) into the colon, and the colon pushes material to the rectum.

-This conveyor belt action of the intestinal tract is primarily under the control of neurological network referred to as the Autonomic Nervous System (ANS).
+This conveyor belt action of the intestinal tract is primarily under the control of the neurological network referred to as the autonomic nervous system (ANS).
 The ANS is responsible for the contractions that empty the stomach and propel food along its course through the small and large intestines.

 What’s the Difference Between Dyspepsia and Heartburn?